 Each day the participants met at the Senate to go over historical details, receive pedagogy training, and listen to a national or international scholar lecture on a specific topic.
 National Trainers also broke out into small group sessions once a day to practice or mock lessons.
-Film, music, and plays were also incorporated into the training.
-A more detailed schedule can be found in the Appendix of this report.
+Film, song, and plays were also incorporated into the training.

-A. History Lessons Khamboly Dy and Prof. David Chandler
+A. History Lessons: Khamboly Dy and David Chandler

-During each morning session, Khamboly Dy and David Chandler presented two chapters from the textbook A History of Democratic Kampuchea.
-Using PowerPoint slides, Boly extrapolated text from his book to discuss and teach DK history.
+During each morning session, Mr. Khamboly Dy and Dr. David Chandler presented two chapters from the textbook A History of Democratic Kampuchea.
+Using PowerPoint slides, Mr. Dy extrapolated text from his book to discuss and teach DK history.
 Participants readily asked questions on DK facts, which took up more time than generally allotted.